-By the end of last week I had my bomb of fresh Fruit Salads with curds, and I am happy to announce that I got used to the heat.
+By the end of last week, I had my bomb of fresh Fruit Salads with curds, and I am excited to announce that I got used to the heat.

-Some days ago it rained a bit early mornings and since that its even more hot, (38 Celsius and I guess the humidity is easily over 80%).
+Some days ago it rained a bit early morning and since that it's even hotter, (38 Celsius and I guess the humidity is easily over 80%).

-My husband is still in the fruit salad craze, because he can’t get used to the calidity.
+My husband is still in the fruit salad craze because he can't get used to the validity.

-Sometimes I am wondering who the local between us two is, the same question arises whenever we are in Europe where I can’t stop complaining about endless, blistering cold.
+Occasionally, I wonder who the local between us two is, the same question arises whenever we are in Europe, where I can't stop complaining about the endless, blistering cold.

 You can imagine!

-Since i was finished with fruit salads for some time and I needed anyway some fresh jam for my breakfast, I decided to make a tropical mix fruit jam.
+Since I was finished with fruit salads for some time and I needed anyway some fresh jam for my breakfast, I decided to make a tropical mix of fruit jam.

-The last few months we were still living of the few jars of Strawberry Passion Fruit jam I had prepared in December.
+The last few months, we were still living on the few jars of Strawberry Passion Fruit jam I had prepared in December.

 My sister even took one for my parents to Austria when she came to visit us.

-This time i needed a few more flavour dimensions and I had to use the fruits in the house.
+This time I needed a few more flavor dimensions and I had to use the fruits in the house.

 O.O Fresh foods tend to get quickly foul these days again, I blame the humidity for that, maybe our small fridge but not my taste bud change!